-Criminal activity that may threaten the health or safety of property owners and management staff, and persons performing contract administration functions or other responsibilities on behalf of the PHA (including a PHA supplementation and contract administration functions).

-(including a PHA employee or a CCHA contractor, subcontractor, or agent).
+Criminal activity that may threaten the health or safety of property owners, management staff, and persons performing contract administration functions or other responsibilities on behalf of the CCHA (including a CCHA employee or a CCHA contractor, subcontractor, or agent).
 Immediate vicinity means within a three-block radius of the premises.

 Evidence of such criminal activity includes, but is not limited to:

-Any conviction for drug-related or violent criminal activity within the past 5 years.

-Any arrests for drug-related or violent criminal activity within the past 5 years.

-Any record of eviction from public or privately-owned housing as a result of criminal activity within the past 5 years.

-A conviction for drug-related or violent criminal activity will be given more weight than an arrest for such activity.
+- Any conviction for drug-related or violent criminal activity within the past five years. - Records of arrests for drug-related or violent criminal activity within the past five years, although a record or records of arrest will not be used as the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity. - A conviction for drug-related or violent criminal activity will be given more weight than an arrest for such activity.